gabrielletirta/CS50-Django-practices/README.md

 #22/09/2023 Day18: I joined DBT Data Transfirnations, I did not learn anything regarding Django on this day.

 #23/09/2023 Day19: I dedicated 4.30 hours to continue this lesson, I learned about : adding templates, made css files, also I made a 'Is It New Year's?' and learned on logic.
 Learned how to add logic into HTML files, and made a fixed tasks (to do list).
 Watched the lectures until 1:00:34

+#24/09/2023 Day20: I added forms using Django forms

+#25/09/2023 Day21: I learned on how to use forms and store data on session basis.
+This is a new thing for me and such a hard pill to swallow.
+But today, I finished django lectures and will proceed to do Project1.